zaharchenko-evgeny/claude-code-telemetry/README.md

 </p>

 <p align="center">
-  <strong>See exactly how you/your team uses Claude Code</strong><br>
+  <strong>See exactly how you/your team uses AI coding assistants</strong><br>
-  Track costs, usage patterns, and session data in real-time
+  Track costs, usage patterns, and session data for Claude Code and Codex CLI
 </p>

 ---